Skip to main content

 condition: service_completed_successfully

-β€’ Waits for one-off task to exit with code 0
+β€’ Waits for a one-off dependency to exit with code 0

 Table 33: Distroless and Minimal Images